TARAAI/Read-Write/README.md

 `createMutate` returns an Action Creator.
-When the action creator is dispatched it return a promise that will executre when Firestore accepts or rejects the mutation.
+When the action creator is dispatched it return a promise that will execute when Firestore accepts or rejects the mutation.

 ```ts
 import { archiveAction } from './mutations';